Commissioner: Current

 In many U.S. states, the legislative and executive decision-making bodies of counties are called the board of commissioners or county commission.

-In Minnesota, Alaska,New Hampshire, New York, Texas and Tennessee, the heads of some statewide departments are called "commissioners".
+In Minnesota, Alaska, New Hampshire, New York, Texas and Tennessee, the heads of some statewide departments are called "commissioners".

 In California, court commissioners are subordinate judicial officers granted many of the same authorities as judges, though not all.

 In some states certain municipalities may have a planning or zoning authority composed of local officials or members of the public.
 These authorities can be called commissions with the members addressed as "commissioners".

 Historic

 In the past, the U.S. government-appointed special commissioners for a variety of tasks.
 For example, the head of the U.S. Department of Agriculture from 1862 to 1889 was a commissioner, not a Cabinet secretary.

 The Board of Navy Commissioners, a three-member United States Navy administrative body responsible for the navy's material support, existed from 1815 to 1842.

 Until 1968, federal courts appointed commissioners to perform routine judicial duties such as taking testimony, taking bail, and even enforcing laws such as the Fugitive Slave Act.
-These commissioners were replaced by United States magistrates.
+These commissioners were replaced by United States magistrate judges.